mulesoft/api-policies/mel-message-protection-policy/README.md

 ### MEL message protection policy ###

-This policy specifies a MEL query expression which when evaluated against incoming messages and returning true, rejects the incoming message.
+This policy specifies a [Mule Expression Language](http://developer.mulesoft.com/docs/display/current/Mule+Expression+Language+MEL) (MEL) query expression which when evaluated against incoming messages and returning true, rejects the incoming message.
 This allows controlling the types of messages that get past the API gateway proxy.
+For instance, if the MEL is:

+	#[message.inboundProperties['http.method'] == 'POST']

+the policy will reject all POST requests and return a JSON specifying the error message:

+	{
+	    "error": "Policy 15214: Access denied"
+	}

 #### Configuration